-The soluble iron measurement results presented here show a predominancemeasured during the sampling period consisted of about 87% Fe-(III) in the samples, while) and only 13% Fe-(II), the form which plants can directly absorb, and the +II oxidation state was only measurable in four samples.
-As shown above, soluble iron accounts for only about 13% of the total iron during the dust event.
-The interest in determining the concentration of Fe(II) in aerosols, besides being the ionic form absorbed by plants, is related to its much higher aerosol iron solubility than Fe(III) (Zhu 1997).
-However, the efficiency in absorbing iron varies among is a key factor in the formation of reactive oxygen species and genotypes, although within plants the main form is Fe(III) (Kerbauy, 2012).
-Therefore, plants develop specific strategies for Fe uptake (Hell and Stephan, 2003; Morrissey and Guerinot, 2009) and, added to this, abiotic factors such as pH, redox state, and temperature can influence mineral nutrient speciation and solubility, as can biotic factors.
-Plant roots also can modify the rhizosphere to affect nutrient availability; when challenged with a specific nutrient deficiency, plants can induce high affinity transporters and other mechanisms in their roots, to assist in meeting their mineral nutrient requirements (Grusak, 2001).
-Thein the aqueous phase (Longo et al., 2016).
-The pH of the environmental is important for solubility and therefore the availability of iron to microorganisms, as more iron is availablepresent in acid soils, but Fe is less soluble in neutral or alkaline situations
+The soluble iron measured during the sampling period consisted of about 87% Fe(III) and only 13% Fe(III), and the +II oxidation state was only measurable in four samples.
+As shown above, soluble iron accounts for only about 13% of total iron during the dust event.
+The aerosol iron solubility is a key factor in the formation of reactive oxygen species in the aqueous phase (Longo et al., 2016).
+The pH of the environment is important for solubility and therefore the availability of iron to microorganisms, as more iron is available in acid soils (Isaac, 1997).

-(Isaac, 1997).
 The majority of Amazon Basin soils are acidic (Schmink and Wood, 1978) and, similar to Fe, Zn is also better absorbed in soils with low pH (Broadley et al., 2007).
-In contrast, in alkaline soils, the availability of Zn, Fe and Cu is very low in alkaline soils (Marschner, 2012).
-However, the efficacy of African dust as a fertilizer depends on many factors, such as particulate matter concentration, composition, solubility, and bioavailability of element-minerals.
-In addition, fungi, the most common type of microorganism in the forest (Fracetto et al., 2013), can readily absorb iron, in soluble and insoluble chemical states.
-Therefore, it is possible that a small amount of atmospheric iron could affect the microbiota in the canopy, rather than have a significant effect on soil and root uptake for plants. forms.
+In contrast, the availability of Zn, Fe and Cu is very low in alkaline soils (Marschner, 2012).
+However, the efficacy of African dust as a fertilizer depends on many factors, such as particulate matter concentration, composition, solubility, and bioavailability of minerals.
+In addition, fungi, the most common type of microorganism in the forest (Fracetto et al., 2013), can readily absorb iron, in soluble and insoluble chemical forms.

-Iron availability in the canopy of forests has commonly been found to be limiteding for growth of epiphytes, bacteria, and fungi (Crichton, 2009).
-Addition of iron can have a variety of effects on plants and fungi, e.g., yeasts grown in iron limiting culture show a change in metabolism from fermentation to respiration upon the addition of iron (Philpott et al., 2012).
-The ongoing deposition of micronutrients, such as iron, onto the Amazon biota is likely to increase both epiphytic growth and fungal and bacterial decomposition within the canopy.
-Previous observations described an increased tree fall rate attributed to an abundance of epiphytes (Swap et al., 1992).
-Increase in iron bioavailability is also known to increase the wood to root ratio, increase the rate of plant growth, and increase nutrient cycling within a forest (Benzing, 1998; Crichton, 2009; Cardelius, The uptake of iron by plants is more effective through the leaves than the soil (Hochmuth, 2011).
+Iron availability in the canopy of forests has commonly been found to be limiting for growth of epiphytes, bacteria, and fungi (Crichton, 2009).
+The uptake of iron by plants is more effective through the leaves than the soil (Hochmuth, 2011).
 In comparison to soil deposition, foliar deposition from dust sedimentation and rainfall washout is likely to be a very effective mode of application for the absorption of soluble iron into the rainforest biota.
 Therefore, the presence of iron-rich aerosols deposited onto the canopy is likely to at least partially counter the effects of deficiency of this micronutrient.
-The full extent of the influence of Saharan dust is yet to be determined, although tThe majority of soluble mineral nutrients available in the Amazon basin (Abouchami et al., 2013).
+The majority of soluble mineral nutrients in the Amazon basin soil originated from the gradual weathering of bedrock (Abouchami et al., 2013).
 Thus, the full extent of the influence of Saharan dust is yet to be determined.